Outbreeding depression: Mechanisms

 Some mechanisms may not appear until two or more generations later (F_{2} or greater), when recombination has undermined vitality of positive epistasis.
 Hybrid vigor in the first generation can, in some circumstances, be strong enough to mask the effects of outbreeding depression.
 An example of this is that plant breeders will make F_{1} hybrids from purebred strains, which will improve the uniformity and vigor of the offspring; however, the F_{2} generation are not used for further breeding because of unpredictable phenotypes in their offspring.
 Unless there is strong selective pressure, outbreeding depression can increase in further generations as coadapted gene complexes are broken apart without the forging of new coadapted gene complexes to take their place.
 If the outcrossing is limited and populations are large enough, selective pressure acting on each generation can restore fitness.
 Unless the F_{1} hybrid generation is sterile or very low fitness, selection will act in each generation using the increased diversity to adapt to the environment.
 This can lead to recovery in fitness to baseline, and sometimes even greater fitness than original parental types in that environment.
-However, as the hybrid population will likely to go through a decline in fitness for a few generations, they will need to persist long enough to allow selection to act before they can rebound.
+However, as the hybrid population will likely go through a decline in fitness for a few generations, they will need to persist long enough to allow selection to act before they can rebound.

 Examples

 The first mechanism has the greatest effects on fitness for polyploids, an intermediate effect on translocations, and a modest effect on centric fusions and inversions.
-Generally this mechanism will be more prevalent in the first generation (F_{1}) after the initial outcrossing when most individuals are made up of the intermediate phenotype.
+Generally, this mechanism will be more prevalent in the first generation (F_{1}) after the initial outcrossing when most individuals are made up of the intermediate phenotype.

 Examples of the second mechanism include stickleback fish, which developed benthic and limnetic forms when separated.
 When crosses occurred between the two forms, there were low spawning rates.
 However, when the same forms mated with each other and no crossing occurred between lakes, the spawning rates were normal.
 This pattern has also been studied in Drosophila and leaf beetles, where the F_{1} progeny and later progeny resulted in intermediate fitness between the two parents.
-This circumstance is more likely to happen and occurs more quickly with selection than genetic drift.
+This circumstance is more likely to happen and occurs more quickly with selection than with genetic drift.

 For the third mechanism, examples include poison dart frogs, anole lizards, and cichlid fish.
 Selection over genetic drift seems to be the dominant mechanism for outbreeding depression.